Begin Main Content Area

 History

-In 1972, extensive amendments to the Administrative Code and the Workmen's Compensation Act removed the referees from the jurisdiction of the Board and placed them under the supervision of the Secretary of Labor and Industry.
-In effect, this change also removed from the Board its original jurisdiction over petitions assigned to Referees, now known as workers' compensation judges.
+In 1972, extensive amendments to the Administrative Code and the Act removed the referees from the jurisdiction of the Board and placed them under the supervision of the Secretary of Labor and Industry.
+In effect, this change also removed from the Board its original jurisdiction over petitions assigned to referees, now known as workers' compensation judges.
 In addition, the amendments provided that the Board could not change or reverse a finding of a referee if it was based on competent evidence, thereby making the referee the final finder of fact in such cases.
 In keeping with these revisions, the Board was, in turn, transformed into an appellate body; its name changed to the "Workmen's Compensation Appeal Board."
 In 1996, with Act 57, the Board's name was again changed, becoming the Workers' Compensation Appeal Board.

 In 2022, pursuant to regulatory amendments, the most substantial process changes in the 50-year history of the WCAB were implemented.
 The WCAB moved to a "hot bench", requiring the submission of both the Petitioner's brief and Respondent's brief prior to argument.
 More specific information and explanatory materials on the "hot bench" can be found below: